yijunyu/tree-sitter-txl/README.md

 In order to use tree-sitter to parse Rust code into ASTs, then use TXL to perform transformations on the ASTs, we need to adapting one of them.

-In this project, we aim to do two types of adaptations:
+In this project, we aim to do three types of adaptations:

 1. Generating a TXL grammar from a Tree-Sitter JSON grammar;

 2. Creating a TXL grammar for Tree-Sitter S-expressions, then adapt the TXL grammar according to Tree-Sitter's JSON grammar.

+3. Creating a TXL grammar for Tree-Sitter's XML markups, then adapt the TXL grammar according to Tree-Sitter's JSON grammar.

 ## Option 1 is more direct.